sumandeb003/GraphGPS4HT/README.md

 test_dataloader = DataLoader(test_data, batch_size=64, shuffle=True)

 ```
 Having loaded that dataset into the DataLoader, one can iterate through the dataset as needed.
-Each iteration below returns a batch of train_features and train_labels (containing batch_size=64 features and labels respectively).
-Because we specified shuffle=True, after we iterate over all batches the data is shuffled.
+Each iteration below returns a batch of `train_features` and `train_labels` (containing `batch_size=64` features and labels respectively).
+Because we specified `shuffle=True`, after we iterate over all batches the data is shuffled.